Communion Liturgy Resources

 Stacks Image 9

 Many of the Eucharistic liturgies presented on this website either come from, or are adaptations of, the official Communion rituals of The United Methodist Church.
 These rituals are rooted in Anglican and Roman Catholic Sacramental traditions and reflect the influence of the liturgical renewal movement as found in the "Lima Text" of the World Council of Churches Baptism, Eucharist and Ministry Document (Faith and Order Paper 111).
-As exemplars of practical theology, they express our devotional and doctrinal understanding of the real presence of Jesus in the sacrament.
+As exemplars of practical theology, they express our devotional and doctrinal understanding of sacrament as a means of grace through which the real presence of Jesus is received.
 Far from just symbolic or metaphorical, the language of the liturgies demonstrates our faith in the justifying and sanctifying real presence of Christ, made real to us in and through Holy Communion.
-The Eucharist is the principle means of grace which communicates to believers the body and blood — the uniting, transforming, and forgiving presence — of Jesus.
+While all the means of grace convey Christ's grace to us, the Eucharist is the principle means of grace which communicates to believers the body and blood — the uniting, transforming, and forgiving presence — of Jesus.
 United Methodists affirm Christ's real presence while, at the same time, professing that he is present in a mysterious, mystical way which goes far beyond our human comprehension.
 It is "spiritual" presence in as much as the "spiritual" is far more "real" than the merely mundane of everyday existence; it is "physical" presence in as much as the tangible elements of which we partake provide us with instrumental foci for our faith, foci which stand in direct relation to the scriptural, traditional, experiential, and rational quadrants of our lives as Christians.

 Stacks Image 12

-Because the Eucharist is such a fundamental means of grace, while there may well be significant variations from the standard wording of the Great Thanksgiving, the Words of Institution (i.e. the "Anamnesis,"), the Prayer of Consecration (the "Epiclesis"), and the Breaking of the Bread should remain fairly consistent from liturgy to liturgy.
+Because the Eucharist is such a fundamental means of grace, while there may well be significant variations from the standard wording of the Great Thanksgiving, the Words of Institution (a.k.a. the verba portion of the "Anamnesis,"), the Prayer of Consecration (the "Epiclesis"), and the Breaking of the Bread should remain fairly consistent from liturgy to liturgy.
 This is the case in the various forms of the Great Thanksgiving presented here.
 In some cases the variations are only in matters of liturgical arrangement; in other instances the wording varies from a minimal to a significant amount.
 Sometimes I have drawn extensively from Methodist, Anglican, Lutheran, Presbyterian, and Roman Catholic sacramental traditions in the writing of these Great Thanksgivings, while in other cases I have drafted the liturgies largely on my own.
-In all cases, however, I have attempted to either adapt or write elements of the liturgy in such a way as to be complimentary to both our doctrinal and experiential faith.
+In all cases, however, I have attempted to adapt elements of the liturgy in ways that are complimentary to our doctrinal and experiential faith and also in accordance with the official liturgies of the UMC as approved by the General Conference.

-The liturgies listed below are available for use in the planning of eucharistic worship services.
-Over time, and as they are written, more liturgies will be added (including an updated version of Word and Table IV).
+The liturgies listed below are available for use in the planning of eucharistic services.
+Over time, and as they are written, more liturgies will be added.
 These are in PDF format, and should display well in most modern web browsers.
 Feel free to download them for your own use.

 Stacks Image 34